mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 ## Delta Compression

 Can we optimize further?
-The answer is yes, but only if we embrace a completely new technique: <b><u>delta compression</u></b>.
+The answer is yes, but only if we embrace a completely new technique: __delta compression__.

 Delta compression sounds mysterious.
 Magical.
 Hard.
 Actually, it's not hard at all.
 Here's how it works: the left side sends packets to the right like this: "This is snapshot 110 encoded relative to snapshot 100".
 The snapshot being encoded relative to is called the baseline.
 How you do this encoding is up to you, there are many fancy tricks, but the basic, big order of magnitude win comes when you say: "Cube n in snapshot 110 is the same as the baseline.
-One bit: Not changed!".
+One bit: Not changed!"

 To implement delta encoding it is of course essential that the sender only encodes snapshots relative to baselines that the other side has received, otherwise they cannot decode the snapshot.
 Therefore, to handle packet loss the receiver has to continually send "ack" packets back to the sender saying: "the most recent snapshot I have received is snapshot n".
 The sender takes this most recent ack and if it is more recent than the previous ack updates the baseline snapshot to this value.
 The next time a packet is sent out the snapshot is encoded relative to this more recent baseline.
 This process happens continuously such that the steady state becomes the sender encoding snapshots relative to a baseline that is roughly RTT (round trip time) in the past.